helge-kraenz/reaxys-fabrication-dbdir-tools/README.md

 This repository contains some tools to create the control tables required for running INDIs and their associated SQL scripts directly from command line.

+The sources are stored in AWS along with the test environment in s3://nameservice/releases/dbdir-tools/

 # Features

 * Wide spreadsheet support